xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 Topology Independent Loop Free Alternate (TI-LFA).

 TI-LFA provides sub 50ms convergence for link and node protection.
-TI-LFA is completely Stateless and does not require any additional signaling mechanism as each node in the IGP Domain calculates a primary and a backup path automatically and independently based on the IGP topology.
+TI-LFA is completely stateless and does not require any additional signaling mechanism as each node in the IGP Domain calculates a primary and a backup path automatically and independently based on the IGP topology.
 After the TI-LFA feature is enabled, no further care is